 SPAN 330.
 MEDIEVAL AND GOLDEN AGE SPAIN.
 A study of representative authors and works of the Middle Ages, Renaissance, and Golden Age.
 This course explores the development of Spanish poetry, narrative, and theater in its historical and cultural contexts.
-Readings may include the Cantar de Mio Cid, El Conde Lucanor, El Libro de Buen Amor, Jorge Manrique, Garcilaso de la Vega, Fray Luis de León, San Juan de la Cruz, El Quijote, Lope de Vega, etc. This course fulfills the Information Literacy (IL) and Writing Intensive (WI) requirements for the Spanish major.
+Readings may include the Cantar de Mio Cid, El Conde Lucanor, El Libro de Buen Amor, Jorge Manrique, Garcilaso de la Vega, Fray Luis de León, San Juan de la Cruz, El Quijote, Lope de Vega, etc. This course is designated Information Literacy (IL) and Writing Intensive (WI).
 Taught in Spanish.
 Prerequisites: Spanish 308 and one of Spanish 303, 305, or 306.

 SPAN 331.
 THE SPANISH ENLIGHTENMENT AND ITS AFTERMATH.
 A study of Spanish Romanticism, Realism, and Generation of '98 with readings from authors such as Espronceda, Zorrilla, Bécquer, Rosalía de Castro, Galdós, Pardo Bazán, Blasco Ibáñez, Unamuno, and Baroja.
 Nineteenth-century Spain is characterized by enormous political and social instability.
 This course explores how increasing tensions between las dos Españas, as well as other cultural developments inspired generations of authors.
 Taught in Spanish.
-This course fulfills the Information Literacy (IL) and Writing Intensive (WI) requirements for the Spanish major.
+This course is designated Information Literacy (IL) and Writing Intensive (WI).
 Prerequisites: Spanish 308 and one of Spanish 303, 305, or 306.
-Offered periodically, spring semester only, three hours.